Use Power Strips to Your Advantage

 Measure Your Phantom Electricity Usage

 Use a meter called “Kill-a-Watt” or “Watt’s Up” to tell you how much electricity your appliances and electronics are using, even when turned off.
 Energy auditors use them as part of energy efficiency reviews for homeowners, and the results can be shocking.
-The top culprits for phantom electricity usage are: televisions, VCRs, cell phone chargers, computer monitors, printers, and video game consoles.
+In a May 2015 report, the NRDC found that the top culprits were electronic devices like TVs and computers, heating and cooling, lighting, kitchen and laundry appliances and other miscellaneous electrical loads.
+Learn more about phantom energy on page 16 of this report.

-Fast-forward to minute 6:15 of this video to see a Kill-a-Watt in action.
+Fast-forward to minute 6:15 of this video to see a Power Monitor in action.